|

 has a feature to encode QuickTime exported from Final Cut Pro.
 Expert-HD enhances

 video productivity through the following.
+And includes program and transport multiplexer and MPEG.

 Expert-HD is pre-configured for